StefanYlimaki/TVT-Sanasto/README.md

 #### Application available at https://tvt-sanasto-frontend.vercel.app/
 #### Dictionaries used are from https://gitlab.com/sanasto

+# About this application

+### This is a application for Finnish students who want to learn the terminology of ICT-field.
+### The application has a dictionary, with two category added so far.
+### The application also has games with which a student can learn the terminology of ICT-field in Finnish and in English.

 # Getting started with this Application
 This project's frontend is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to run the application on your own computer